cpfaff/rbefdata_paper/paper/rbefdata.md

-support and a social component that fosters sharing data online (cite Karin), the `rbefdata` package gives easy access to data and metadata on the portal as well as it provides upload functionality for datasets and attachments like scripts or figures right from within R. Additionally the tag based exploration of datasets helps to find datasets relevant for a certain analysis.
+support and a social component that fosters sharing data online (cite Karin), the `rbefdata` package gives easy access to data and metadata on the portal as well as it provides upload functionality for datasets and attachments like scripts or figures right from within R. Additionally, the tag based exploration of datasets helps to find datasets relevant for a certain analysis.
 The `tematres` vocabulary server integration further supports this as it allows to retrieve term definitions as well as semantical relations to broaden or narrow